g4ry5haw/FE-barbershop-booking/README.md

 > e.g. on macOS enter `i` to open an iOS emulator)

-Users can select the _browse_ tab to view appointments without logging in.
+Users can select the **Browse** tab to view appointments without logging in.

 To book and pay for an appointment you must log in as an existing user or create a new user.